ceptontech/cepton_sdk_redist/README.md

 ```C
 int cepton_sdk_listen_scanlines(FpCeptonSensorDataCallback cb);
 ```
-Set callback triggered at completion of each scanline
+Set callback triggered at completion of a scanline.
+A scanline contains points in a vertical line.
+Because of our symmetric design we always return two scanlines at each callback.

 ```C
 int cepton_sdk_unlisten_scanlines(FpCeptonSensorDataCallback cb);